KirkAlton-Class7/kirk-cloudfront-distribution/README.md

 6. Create the bucket

 > [!IMPORTANT]
-> The S3 bucket must remain private.
+> Keep the S3 bucket private.
 CloudFront will handle public access.

 ---